MariamMGG/remote-jobs/company-profiles/scopic-software.md

 # Scopic Software

 ## Company blurb
-We create custom solutions for virtually everything!
-Our passion is developing visually engaging and interactive solutions, custom made to enhance your business.
-Over a decade of service and 1000+ projects, developing digital products and user-centric software for a wide range of industries and niches including: Manufacturing, Music and film, Fintech, Food and Fitness, Healthcare and Gaming.
+Scopic is the world’s largest virtual company.
+Founded in 2006, we have grown consistently by delivering innovative, cutting-edge software products for our clients and creating an empowering environment for our employees.

+We build advanced software for clients and users around the globe.
+With 10+ years in the industry and 1000+ projects under our belt, we’ve developed software for Manufacturing, Media and Entertainment, Fintech, Healthcare, Food and Fitness, and Gaming.
+Learn more about career opportunities at Scopic: scopicsoftware.com/careers.

 ## Company size
-200+
+280+

 ## Remote status
-We are a fully remote company, with our team members located in 30+ countries.
+We are a fully remote company, with our team members located in 40+ countries.

 ## Region
 Albania